-Where $\sigma$ and $\mu$ are the reference standard deviation and mean for a specific month.
-As an example, Figure 6a shows the histogram of the mean January sub-daily dry bulb temperature from 1884 to 1963.
-This distribution has been easily modelled through the Gaussian probability density function (red curve).
-Black vertical lines indicate the lower and upper climatological limits (-9.7° C and 10.5° C, respectively) obtained applying the criteria (3 $\sigma$ - $\mu$ ) and (3 $\sigma$ + $\mu$ ), with $\sigma$ = 3.4° C and $\mu$ =0.4° C. In order to represent the sub-daily precipitation data (accumulated rainfall and snowfall) distribution, we employed the gamma function.
-This function is well suited for positive skewed variables (such as rainfall), as widely recognized in literature (Wilks, 1989; Husak et al., 2007).
-As already described in section 2.1, the sub-daily meteorological observations performed at MVOBS were not equally spaced over time.
-Therefore, for time-integrated variables, such as precipitation, an adequate pre-processing has been applied to obtain a fair evaluation of their quality.
-Specifically, before undergoing the tolerance test, rainfall and, snowfall data have been both divided into two time-series.
-A first time-series includes the earliest observation of each day collected at 09:00 or 08:00 since 1933, and consists of accumulated precipitation data on a 12 or 13 hours' time interval, respectively.
-The second time-series encompasses the second and third observations of every day measured at 15:00 and 21:00 from 1884 to 1932 and 14:00 and 19:00 since 1933, reporting the accumulated precipitation on a smaller time interval of 5 or 6 hours.
-The frequency distribution of the two time-series has been fitted, on a monthly basis, to a gamma distribution after estimating the shape and scale parameters (e.g. Hubbard et al., 2012).
+already described in Sect.
+2.1, the sub-daily meteorological observations performed at MVOBS were not equally spaced over time.
+Therefore, for time-integrated variables such as precipitation, an adequate pre-processing has been applied to obtain a fair evaluation of their quality.
+Specifically, before undergoing the tolerance test, rainfall and snowfall data were each divided into two time series.
+The first time series includes the earliest observation of each day collected at 09:00 or 08:00 local time since 1933 and consists of accumulated precipitation data at a 12 or 13 h' time interval, respectively.
+The second time series encompasses the second and third observations of every day measured at 15:00 and 21:00 local time from 1884 to 1932 as well as at 14:00 and 19:00 local time since 1933, reporting the accumulated precipitation at a smaller time interval of 5 or 6 h.
+The frequency distribution of the two time series has been fitted on a monthly basis to a gamma distribution after estimating the shape and scale parameters (e.g. Hubbard et al., 2012).

-The criterion used to classify a specific precipitation measure $X_t$ as outlier can be written as follows:
+The criterion used to classify a specific precipitation measure X_t as outlier can be written as follows:

-$$X_t > T{PR}(p) \tag{6}$$
+$$X_t > T{\rm PR}(p),\tag{7}$$

-where $T{PR}$ is the sub-daily precipitation threshold calculated from the Gamma distribution for a given probability p (Hubbard et al., 2012).
-The latter can be interpreted as the probability that the variable takes a value less than or equal to $T{PR}$ , according to the gamma distribution.
-In this work, we are interested in flagging the anomalous precipitation events (values that are above the climatological limit), so we considered for both rainfall and snowfall sub-daily data, p = 0.995.
-Figure 6b shows the frequency distribution of the mean November accumulated rainfall (for the first observation of the day) collected from 1884 to 1963.
-A gamma probability density function has been applied to assess an upper climatological limit (91.2 mm, in this case).
-Sub-daily values that exceeded such threshold have been classified as outliers.
+where T{PR} is the sub-daily precipitation threshold calculated from the gamma distribution for a given probability p (Hubbard et al., 2012).
+The latter can be interpreted as the probability that the variable takes a value less than or equal to T{PR} according to the gamma distribution.
+In this work, we are interested in flagging the anomalous precipitation events (values that are above the climatological limit), so we considered p = 0.995 for both rainfall and snowfall sub-daily data.
+Figure 6b shows the frequency distribution of the mean accumulated November rainfall (for the first observation of the day) collected from 1884 to 1963.
+A gamma probability density function has been applied to assess an upper climatological limit (91.2 mm in this case).
+Sub-daily values that exceeded such a threshold have been classified as outliers.

-MVOBS relative humidity data distribution is strongly skewed and, therefore, it is not adequately described by the classic parametric distribution typically employed in meteorological field, such as Gaussian, gamma or generalized pareto.
-Therefore, we used non-parametric kernel density function to model hygrometric measurements.
-We applied this estimator to the monthly relative humidity distributions using Gaussian kernel as smoothing function (Wilks, 2006).
+The MVOBS relative humidity data distribution is strongly skewed and therefore is not adequately described by the classic parametric distribution typically employed in the meteorological field such as Gaussian, gamma or generalized Pareto.
+Therefore, we used a non-parametric kernel density function to model hygrometric measurements.
+We applied this estimator to the monthly relative humidity distributions using a Gaussian kernel as a smoothing function (Wilks, 2006).
 The threshold for outlier detection has been assessed through the same approach previously described for the precipitation data.
-However, in this case we are interested to find the lower climatologic limit, so a determined relative humidity observation has been flagged as outlier if:
+However, in this case we are interested in finding the lower climatologic limit; therefore a determined relative humidity observation has been flagged as an outlier if where $T{\rm RH}$ is the threshold of sub-daily relative humidity for a given probability p (= 0.005), computed using kernel density distribution.
+An example of relative humidity frequency distribution modelling is provided by Fig. 6c, which shows the histogram of sub-daily relative humidity observations for May and the associated kernel probability density function (red curve).
+This allowed the lower climatological limit (32 %), depicted as vertical black line, to be fixed.

-$$X_t < T{RH}(p) \tag{7}$$
+$$X_t < T{\rm RH}(p),\tag{8}$$